Abstract:

 “Climate and Average Monthly Weather in Bismarck (North Dakota), United States of America.”
 World

-Weather & Climate Information
+Weather & Climate Information, weather-and-climate.com/average-monthly-Rainfall-Temperature-Sunshine,bismarck-north-dakota-us,United-States-of-America.

 Collins, Finis F. Pecos to Rio Grande: Interpretations of Far West Texas by Eighteen Artists.
 Texas A & M University Press, 1983.